telerik/xamarin-forms-docs/controls/dataform/annotations/dataform-annotations-display-value-format.md

 ## DisplayValueFormatAttribute

-This attribute provides format options for Date, Time and NumberPicker editor types.
+For the scenarios when the provided property value is not the same as the required visualization the **DisplayValueFormat** attribute comes handy.
+This attribute provides formatting options for Date, Time and NumberPicker editor types.
+Here is how it can be used.

 ### Example